Westcott House (Springfield, Ohio): Westcott House Foundation

 In 1991, Ken died unexpectedly in a car accident.
 Sherri struggled to manage and maintain the house until she sold the house in 2000.
 The Frank Lloyd Wright Building Conservancy acquired the decaying Westcott House from Mrs. Snyder for $300,000 through the use of their Lewis-Haines revolving loan program, and as part of the predefined purchase arrangement the house was subsequently sold on May 11, 2001, to the newly formed non-profit The Westcott House Foundation.

 The Westcott House Foundation was organized by a devoted group of Springfield preservationists and benefactors, bolstered with a multi-year $3.5 million grant from the local Turner Foundation, they bought the house from the Conservancy and committed to restore the all-but-lost historic residence.
 Chambers, Murphy and Burge of Akron, Ohio, and Schooley Caldwell Associates of Columbus, Ohio, were secured to be the lead architectural firms for the project.
 The nearly 5-year, $5.8 million, restoration of the Westcott House was completed in 2005, and was governed by goals and objectives set forth by the Westcott House Foundation and the Frank Lloyd Wright Building Conservancy.
 More than four hundred architects, engineers, craftspeople and volunteers contributed to the effort.
-The Westcott House opened to the public on October 15, 2005.
+Original stucco was restored, paint was removed from brick walls, and the original Ludowici tiles were replaced with new ones.
+The Westcott House opened to the public on October 15, 2005, in a ceremony attended by the Westcotts' grandchildren.

 As of 2019, the Westcott House Foundation sponsors a lecture series, an array of educational programs for student, adults and educators, design exhibits, immersive art/multi-media events, design workshops, and social activities.
 The foundation strives to promote a greater understanding of Frank Lloyd Wright architecture, particularly about Wright's concept of organic architecture, design process thinking, and design education.
 Guided tours are offered Wednesdays through Sundays.

+Since the 2005 opening, the Wescott House has received grants from the National Endowment for the Arts, Institute of Museum and Library Services and National Endowment for the Humanities.